es2812/django-course-keepcoding/README.md

 # django-course-keepcoding
 General repository for code used in the keepcoding.io course: Django + Python &amp; REST

-This tutorial works with Python 2.6 and Django 1.9.
-Changes have been made in some instances to adapt the code to Python 3 and Django 2.2.
+This tutorial works with Python 2.6, Django 1.9 and Django REST Framework 3.1.3.
+Changes have been made in some instances to adapt the code to Python 3, Django 2.2 and Django REST Framework 3.3.3.
 They are the following:

 - Section 6:
   - URLs on frikr/urls.py are defined using the method `path`, instead of `url`, and using a normal string instead of a regex.